steebchen/smackbar/README.md

         }
     },
     onclose: function() {
-        console.log('this function gets called when the toast gets closed') }
+        console.log('this function gets called when the smackbar gets closed') }
 })
 ```